selina603/mktcontent/support/sla/vpn-gateway-en.md

 #SLA for VPN Gateway

 We guarantee 99.9% availability for each Basic Gateway for VPN or Basic Gateway for ExpressRoute.

-We guarantee 99.95% availability for each Standard Gateway for VPN or Standard Gateway for ExpressRoute.
+We guarantee 99.95% availability for each Standard, High Performance, VpnGw1, VpnGw2, VpnGw3  Gateway for VPN.

-We guarantee 99.95% availability for each High Performance Gateway for VPN or High Performance Gateway for ExpressRoute.
+We guarantee 99.95% availability for each Standard, High Performance, Ultra Performance  Gateway for ExpressRoute.

 ##Introduction